ChrisDuffley/stationPlaylist/addonuserguide.md

 You can use native SPL Studio commands to control track playback.
 Here is a list of the commands:

-* ENTER or P: play the selected track.
+* ENTER or P: play the selected track
-* U: Pause or continue playing the track.
+* U: Pause or continue playing the track
-* S: Stop track with fade out.
+* S: Stop track with fade out
-* T: Instant stop.
+* T: Instant stop
-* Alt+Down arrow: Skip to next track.
+* Alt+Down arrow: Skip to next track

 From Studio window, to see if a track is playing, press the SPL Assistant command.
 NVDA will play a beep.
 Then press P, and NVDA will announce if the track is playing or stopped.